Elders/Khronos/README.md

 Before you begin, you must configure the scripts to work for you.
 You can do this by open the files below and edit their configurations as described.

 #### `CONFIGURATION.json`
+- `khronos` - this is the general configuration of Khronos
 	- `from` - the starting date from which to generate entries, using format `yyyy-MM-dd`
 	- `to` - the end date to which to generate entries, using format `yyyy-MM-dd`
 	- `skip` - specify custom dates, uisng format `yyyy-MM-dd` (e.g. `["2018-03-29", 2018-02-05]`), for which to skip generating entries.
-- `clientMap` - the client that should be set to all entries, based on the project name from JIRA - **since, at this point it cannot be resolved from JIRA - it has to be hardcoded**
-- `allowedProjects` - specify projects for which to generate entries.
-If empty all projects are allowed.
 	- `workingDuration` - the working time in seconds.
 Default to 9h (from 9:00:00 to 18:00:00)
 	- `startTimeString` - the begining hour of the working day.
 Default to "9:00:00"
+- `jira` - configuration related to Jira
-- `jiraUsername` - the username for your JIRA account
+	- `username` - the username for your JIRA account
-- `jiraPassword` - the password for your JIRA account or [API token](#how-to-generate-jira-api-token)
+	- `password` - the password for your JIRA account or [API token](#how-to-generate-jira-api-token)
-- `jiraAssignee` - the assignee for which to generate entries - usually you JIRA nickname
+	- `assignee` - the assignee for which to generate entries - usually you JIRA nickname
+	- `allowedProjects` - specify projects for which to generate entries.
+If empty all projects are allowed.
+- `google` - configuration related to Google Calendar
-- `googleCalendarIDs` - list of google caliendar ids, for which to track events
+	- `calendarIDs` - list of google caliendar ids, for which to track events
+	- `username` - the google username of the user for which to track events
+- `toggl` - configuration related to Toggl
+	- `email` - the email of the toggl user
+	- `name` - the dispaly name of the toggl user
+	- `jiraClientMap` - the client that should be set to all jira entries, based on the project name from JIRA - **since, at this point it cannot be resolved from JIRA - it has to be hardcoded**

 #### `TOGGL_API_TOKEN`
 Set the contents of this file to  your toggle API token.